On The Convergence of Euler Discretization of Finite-Time Convergent Gradient Flows: Introduction

 \subsection{Contribution}

-In this paper, we focus on the discrete-time and explore three discretization schemes for the $q$-RGF~\eqref{eq:qRGF} and $q$-SGF~\eqref{eq:qSGF} and provide some convergence guarantees using results from hybrid dynamical control theory.
-In particular, we explore a forward-Euler discretization of RGF/SGF, followed by an explicit Runge-Kutta discretization, and finally a novel Nesterov-like discretization.
-We then test their performance on both synthetic and real-world data in the context of deep learning, namely, over the well-known datasets CIFAR10, SVHN, and MNIST.
+In this paper, we investigate the convergence behavior of an Euler discretization for the $q$-RGF~\eqref{eq:qRGF} and $q$-SGF~\eqref{eq:qSGF}.
+We provide convergence guarantees in terms of the closeness of solutions, using results from hybrid dynamical control theory.
+Furthermore, we provide the iteration complexity upper bounds of the proposed algorithms, to the best of our knowledge, this is the first result on the convergence guarantees of these algorithms in the (structural) nonconvex regime.
+We then test the performance of the proposed algorithms on both synthetic and real-world data in the context of deep learning, namely, on the well-known SVHN dataset, the experiment results show the outperformance of our proposed algorithms.